-The Board is mindful of its duty to promote the success of the Company for the benefit of its shareholders and to fulfil the Company's purpose, having regard to the interests of all of its stakeholders.
+The Board is mindful of its duty to promote the success of the Company for the benefit of its shareholders and with regard to the interests of all its stakeholders.
 The Board confirms that, for the year ended 30 September 2022, it has acted to promote the success of the Company for the benefit of its members as a whole and continues to have due regard to the following matters insofar as they are applicable (as per section 172 of the Companies Act 2006):

 - a.
 The likely consequences of any decision in the long-term - b.
-The interests of the Group's employees - c.
+The interests of the Company's employees - c.
 The need to foster the Company's business relationships with suppliers, customers and others - d.
 The impact of the Company's operations on the community and the environment - e.
 The desirability of the Company maintaining a reputation for high standards of business conduct - f.
 The need to act fairly as between members of the Company

-The principal activity of the Company is to support the loan origination and servicing activities of the Group and therefore, there is substantial common identity between the external non-shareholder stakeholders of the Company and those of the Group.
-The Company also has significant group stakeholders, including the entities to which the Company provides services, support and funding, aside from ownership interests.
+The principal activity of the Company is to support the asset finance loan origination and servicing activities of the Group and therefore, there is substantial common identity between the external non-shareholder stakeholders of the Company and those of the Group.

-As a consequence, engagement with external stakeholders takes place at a Group level.
-The Company looks to group initiatives for guidance and takes them into account in its decision making.
-The Company follows Group policies and procedures including those relating to the fair treatment of customers, standards of business conduct, the environment, the community and other stakeholders.
-More detail may be found in the 2022 Annual Report and Accounts of Paragon Banking Group PLC and its 2022 Responsible Business Report, both of which are available on the Group's website.
+As a consequence, engagement with external shareholders takes place at a Group level.
+The Company looks to Group initiatives for guidance and takes them into account in its decision making.
+The Company follows Group policies and procedures, including those relating to the fair treatment of customers, standards of business conduct, employees, the environment, the community and other stakeholders.
+More detail may be found in the 2022 Annual Report and Accounts of Paragon Banking Group PLC.